Youcefq3/template-02/README.md

 # template-02

-Template-02
+1. clone the repository using `git clone "url"` in terminal

-clone the repository using `git clone "url"` command in terminal Run Live Server
+2. Run Live Server